wheydant/Smart-Corporate-Contact-Manager/notes/Notes.md

 16. @Bean - An instance of a class managed by the Spring container.
 17. @Configuration - The @Configuration annotation in Spring Boot signifies that a class is a source of bean definitions.
 When Spring encounters a class annotated with @Configuration, it understands that this class will define and configure various components (beans) that Spring will manage throughout the application's lifecycle.
 Methods within a @Configuration class that are annotated with @Bean will create and return instances of these components, making them available for injection and use by other parts of the application.
 Essentially, @Configuration classes act as the blueprint for how Spring should assemble and manage the application's components.
 18. @Autowired - The @Autowired annotation in the Spring Framework facilitates automatic dependency injection.
 It instructs the Spring IoC (Inversion of Control) container to automatically resolve and inject collaborating beans into other beans.
 It is used when using components in a bean.
+19. @ControllerAdvice - Root controller everything written in this will be transferred to all the controllers.
+20. @ModelAttribute - All the models under the controller will get access to the model attribute mentioned in it.